 With real estate markets soaring cross-country, thanks to pandemic-fueled housing hunts, there has been growing pressure on policy makers to step in to cool overheating markets.
 The combination of low interest rates and the fear of missing out, pandemic style is testing the bounds of affordability.

 In a city like Toronto, where affordability is already stretched to the brink, that can be problematic.
-But as Urbaneer’s go-to specialist, Mortgage Jake, tells us, the proposed policy solution may indeed end up being part of the affordability problem.
+But as our go-to mortgage specialists – The Mortgage Jake Team – told us, the proposed policy solution may indeed end up being part of the affordability problem.

 So how exactly are they “renovating” the mortgage stress test?